Malcolm Kirk: Death

 On 23 August 1987, Kirk died following a tag team match between Kirk and King Kendo against Big Daddy and Greg Valentine at the Hippodrome in Great Yarmouth.
 The match took place as part of a storyline where Kirk was feuding with Big Daddy.
 He told his wife when he left his house the day he was due to wrestle the match: "I don't want to go; I hate this job".
 The match lasted for fifteen minutes.
 The finish of the match was Big Daddy performing his "Big Daddy Splashdown" finisher on Kirk, where he would jump up and land horizontally across his opponent's chest (which is commonly known as a splash), and hold Kirk down for the pinfall.
 After pinning Kirk to win the match, Big Daddy got up but Kirk remained on the canvas and started to turn purple.
 Big Daddy noticed there was something wrong and told his cornerman.
-The promoter Max Crabtree and others got into the ring and attempted CPR.
+The promoter Max Crabtree (Big Daddy's brother) and others got into the ring and attempted CPR.
 However, because of Kirk's size, they and the St John's Ambulance personnel present were unable to work Kirk's chest.
 The ring had to be dismantled, with eight men required to get Kirk on a stretcher and into the ambulance but he was pronounced dead upon arrival at the hospital.

 Big Daddy went to a nearby police station accompanied by the promoter Max Crabtree for questioning by police but was not charged with any offence.
 During this time and subsequent media interviews later, Big Daddy maintained kayfabe, and spoke of the match in terms of being a legitimate contest.
 Big Daddy later wrestled the next day claiming it was what Kirk would have wanted.
 However Big Daddy did say "as long as I live, I'll never forget seeing him laid down there on the canvas instead of on his feet raging and flying about and that will stay with me".

 The Health and Safety Executive launched an investigation into Kirk's death.
 The subsequent postmortem and inquiry revealed that Kirk had a previous heart condition and could have had the heart attack at any time but was more likely to have triggered owing to the physical nature of professional wrestling and found for a verdict of death by natural causes.
 Pathologist Norman Ball testified that Kirk had six unnoticed minor heart attacks prior to the one that killed him and likely had the fatal attack while he was standing prior to receiving the splashdown, stating "It is likely he was already dead when he fell to the canvas", thus clearing Big Daddy of any responsibility for Kirk's death.